 Nevertheless it is interesting to understand the relationship between FAT32 size and cluster size.
-A cluster is simply the smallest data space that can be allocated to any object (directory structure or file data) so any object will be constructed of either 1 cluster or a multiple of clusters.
+A cluster is simply the smallest data chunk space that can be allocated to any object (directory structure or file data) so any object will be constructed of either 1 cluster or a multiple of such clusters.
 When a file is created with 1 byte content it is already occupying a cluster - in our example that is 4k of disk space; if a smaller cluster size were used it would occupy less, whereas if a larger cluster size were used it would occupy even more.
-Once this file's content grows to beyond a single cluster space it then starts to occupy a second cluster and can grow by simply taking as many clusters as required.
+Once this file's content grows to beyond a single cluster space it then starts to occupy a second cluster and can grow by simply taking as many clusters as required (until all are exhausted).

 Clusters occupied by an object are not necessary contiguous.
 They can effectively be anywhere within the cluster space.
-It is the FAT32 area which contains information about where the clusters belonging to an object are situated.
-In fact it requires one long word of FAT32 space to manage one cluster (one half-word for FAT16), explaining why the FAT32 space needs to be larger when the cluster size is smaller (because it needs to be able to track more individual clusters), and vice verse.
-If the cluster size is chosen too small it may be quite efficient for small files since they will not need to occupy as much space but larger files would need to occupy more clusters; the FAT32 would need to be larger since it has to be able to manage these additional clusters - a limit may also be reached where the FAT32 can no longer manage the total amount of clusters and about 2 MByte FAT32, to allow effective management of almost 2GByte cluster space, turns out to be quite realistic as the following shows:
+It is the FAT32 area which contains information about where the clusters belonging to an object are physically situated.
+In fact it requires one long word of FAT32 space to manage one cluster (one half-word for FAT16 and three bytes for each two for FAT12), explaining why the FAT32 space needs to be larger when the cluster size is smaller (because it needs to be able to track more individual clusters), and vice verse.
+If the cluster size is chosen to be smaller it may be quite efficient for small files since they will not need to occupy as much space but larger files would need to occupy more clusters; the FAT32 would need to be larger since it has to be able to manage these additional clusters - a limit may also be reached where the FAT32 can no longer manage the total amount of clusters which can exist in the physical SD card memory.
+For this reason the compromise of 4k clusters and about 2 MByte FAT32, to allow effective management of almost 2GByte cluster space, turns out to be quite realistic as the following shows:

-- The FAT32 size is 0xeb9 sectors in size (where a sector is 512 bytes). - Therefore the FAT32 area is 0xeb9 x 0x200 (or 3'769 x 512) = 0x1d7200 (1'929'728) bytes in size. - One long word (32 bits) in the FAT32 manages a single cluster (this is explained in more below below), meaning that this FAT32 can manage 0x1d7200 / 4 = 0x75c80 (482'432) clusters. - The cluster size is 4k so the cluster area that can be managed is 0x75c80 x 0x1000 = 0x75c80000 (1'976'041'472) bytes in size.
-It will be seen that usually the first 2 locations in the FAT32 are not used for cluster management, actually reducing the size slightly by these 2 clusters. - If we compare this with the total cluster value displayed by the "info" command there is a discrepancy and it turns out that some of the clusters don't physically exist (the FAT32 could manage a few more than are available).
-The SD card has www.uTasker.com μTasker - utFAT and SD-card Interface
+- The FAT32 size is 0xeb9 sectors in size (where a sector is 512 bytes). - Therefore the FAT32 area is 0xeb9 x 0x200 (or 3'769 x 512) = 0x1d7200 (1'929'728) bytes in size. - One long word (32 bits) in the FAT32 manages a single cluster (this is explained in more detail below), meaning that this FAT32 can manage 0x1d7200 / 4 = 0x75c80 (482'432) clusters. - The cluster size is 4k so the cluster area that can be managed is 0x75c80 x 0x1000 = 0x75c80000 (1'976'041'472) bytes in size.
+It will be seen that the first 2 locations in the FAT32 are not used for cluster management, actually reducing the size slightly by these 2 clusters. - If we compare this with the total cluster value displayed by the "info" command there is a discrepancy and it turns out that some of the clusters don't physically exist

-1'977'614'336 bytes available for use and the reserved area plus the FAT32s use up 0x1dd1 sectors (0x3ba200 or 3'908'096 bytes), leaving 0x7545e00 (1'973'706'240) bytes for the cluster area.
+(the FAT32 could manage a few more than are available).
+The SD card has 1'977'614'336 bytes available for use and the reserved area plus the FAT32s use up 0x1dd1 sectors (0x3ba200 or 3'908'096 bytes), leaving 0x7545e00 (1'973'706'240) bytes for the cluster area.
 This makes 0x7404a (exactly 481'861.875) clusters in total for actual use.
 The 0.875 clusters (3'584 bytes) are then in this case the unused bytes at the end of the SD card that couldn't be allocated to a cluster.